Although I usually choose healthy meat options on my carnivore diet, eating Spam is one of my guilty pleasures.

 What Is Spam Meat Made Of?

-Spam meat is made of ground-up pork products with added ham meat, salt, water, potato starch, sugar, and sodium nitrite [1].
+Spam meat is made of ground-up pork products with added ham meat, salt, water, potato starch, sugar, and preservatives like sodium nitrite [1].

 The food is then cooked at the proper temperature to sterilize the product and retain freshness.
-When the pork, ham, and other ingredients mixture reaches the right temperature, it is canned.
+The pork, ham, and other ingredients mixture is canned when it reaches the right temperature.

 This canned lunch meat product is available in various flavors, such as teriyaki, hickory smoke, and hot & spicy Spam.
 The manufacturer, Hormel Foods, has also released Spam with jalapenos, Spam with bacon, and even Spam with tocino seasoning.